prtkgpt/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

 game in the following chart:

 <img
-  alt="A chart showing the outcome profile of the die game and the corresponding probabilities and probability-weighed expected payout values" className="screenshot--shadow screenshot--docs" src="/img/blog/2020-10-16/die-game-payout-profile.png" />
+  alt="A chart showing the outcome profile of the dice game and the corresponding probabilities and probability-weighed expected payout values" className="screenshot--shadow screenshot--docs" src="/img/blog/2020-10-16/die-game-payout-profile.png" />